 All applicants for financial aid in the Department of Special Education & Communication Disorders must fill out an online application form.

 Prospective, newly admitted, or currently enrolled graduate students are encouraged to apply for departmental fellowships by filling out the appropriate application form.
 Submission deadline is April 20, 2020.
-Late applications will not be accepted.
 Awards will be announced via US Mail no sooner than May 15, 2020.
 The following requirements apply:

 - You must be applying for or admitted to a graduate degree program, professional degree program, or graduate-level endorsement program in the Department of Special Education and Communication Disorders.